-A herd of about 15 bison live in a 260-acre enclosure along the Trumpeter Trail.
+A herd of about 15 bison lives in a 260-acre enclosure along the Trumpeter Trail.
 Current management attempts to restore native prairie and oak savanna habitats within this enclosure.
-Bison were once found in southeastern Wisconsin, but early day traders and Native Americans extirpated them from the state before the first settlers arrived in the 1830s.
+Bison were once found in southeastern Wisconsin, but early-day traders and Native Americans extirpated them from the state before the first settlers arrived in the 1830s.

 In the late 1940s, the property's then-owner, Wallace Grange, acquired several bison, and their descendants thrive here today.

 Although bison are usually associated with the western plains, herds once ranged from Georgia to the Hudson Bay and from the Appalachians to the Rockies.
 Bison were prevalent in the original prairie and savanna communities in southern and western Wisconsin.
 Bison likely wandered into the oak barrens of Wood County.
 The Sandhill bison herd that now roams two enclosed pastures on the property began when Wallace Grange acquired a heifer calf in 1946.
 After maturing, this heifer mated with a bull purchased in 1949.
 When the state purchased Sandhill Game Farm in 1962, Grange donated his herd of 12 bison.

 The American bison is in fact not a buffalo.
 Our bison is related to the European bison or wisent, which migrated to North America from Asia.
 It is not related to the hard-working water buffalo of Asia or the ferocious Cape buffalo of Africa.
 Early settlers called these animals "buffalo," and they have been called buffalo by Americans ever since.